 Dr. LeVan's research interests include democratization, comparative institutions, African security, and political theory.

 Briefing chair, "African Security Policy," Subcommittee on International Operations, House Foreign Affairs Committee, U.S. Congress (December 2008)

-Additional Information: Carl LeVan has recently published articles about the U.S. Africa Command (in Africa Today),Nigerian democratization (in the journal Democratization), and the problems presented by African power sharing agreements (in the journal Governance).
+Carl LeVan has recently published articles about the U.S. Africa Command (in Africa Today),Nigerian democratization (in the journal Democratization), and the problems presented by African power sharing agreements (in the journal Governance).
 Prior to academia, he worked as the legislative director to U.S. Representative John Conyers, Jr. (D-MI) and served as the National Democratic Institute's country director in Nigeria.
 He is currently carrying out research on the economic consequences of Africa’s cabinets and is writing a book about Nigerian government performance.
 He is the author of Dictators and Democracy in African Development: The Political Economy of Good Governance in Nigeria (2014).
 He publishes the blog Development4security.
 LeVan has appeared on the Diane Rehm Show, Al Jazeera, PBS NewsHour, MSNBC and BBC.
 His commentaries have appeared in the Christian Science Monitor, The Hill, and other national and international publications.

 To request an interview please call AU Media Relations at 202-885-5950 or submit an interview request form.